dew-waterscience/hydllp-server/README.md

  'buff_supplied': 3000}
  ```

-The web app will automatically increase the buffer size as required.
+The buffer size will be automatically increased as required.

 ## License